Design Systems Ops

 I’ve learned a lot watching open source projects such as Bootstrap and Material Design Lite.
 At the Guardian, I started bridging the gap between designers and developers, mostly using Sass.
 Working on Origami at the Financial Times then helped me discover new ways of thinking about scaling design.
 Where I work today, at Salesforce, there is a team of engineers filling the roles of Design Systems Ops, who are all passionate about shipping faster and better code to the users.

-After looking at how the scaling design worked in my previous experiences, here are some responsibilities that could fall under Design System Ops’s umbrella:
+After looking at how scaling design worked in my previous experiences, here are some responsibilities that could fall under Design System Ops’s umbrella:

 - Local development environment (sourcemaps, live reload, speed)